tesseract-robotics/tesseract/README.md

 ## Building with Clang-Tidy Enabled

 Must pass the -DTESSERACT_ENABLE_CLANG_TIDY=ON to cmake when building.
-This is automatically enabled if cmake argument -DTESSERACT_ENABLE_TESTING=ON is passed.
+This is automatically enabled if cmake argument -DTESSERACT_ENABLE_TESTING_ALL=ON is passed.

 ## Building Tesseract Tests

 Must pass the -DTESSERACT_ENABLE_TESTING=ON to cmake when wanting to build tests.
-This automatically enables clang tidy.
+This is automatically enabled if cmake argument -DTESSERACT_ENABLE_TESTING_ALL=ON is passed.

 ..
 NOTE: If you are building using catkin tools, use `catkin build --force-cmake -DTESSERACT_ENABLE_TESTING=ON`.